Alpays/FritaTrainer/README.md

 - Added ability to high jump (X when not driving or holding sniper.)
 - Nearby peds now have different death anims.
 - Optimizations to the code.

+- # v0.4 Updates
+- Added a class to add hooks.
+- Added 'Cheat Activated' message when using some cheats.